My Principles So Far

 Society

-Every aspect of civilization improves life, but also makes everyone weaker.
+Civilization improves life, which makes everyone weaker.

 In a conflict between the elite and the unwashed masses, choose the unwashed.